toannd021104/Jenkins-Pipeline/README.md

 - Performs **security scanning** for images
 - Tags and pushes images to a registry
 - Deploys to **Kubernetes** with health checks, load balancing, and **HPA**
-- Triggers automatically on code changes and only rebuilds what changed :contentReference.
+- Triggers automatically on code changes and only rebuilds what changed.

 ### Action
 - **Pipeline as Code (Jenkinsfile)** with multi-stage flow: *checkout → install → test → build → scan → push → deploy*, plus branch policy (deploy from `master`).